wolfSSL/wolfssl/examples/async/README.md

 ### Crypto Callback Mode
-Uses `WOLF_CRYPTO_CB` with the `AsyncTlsCryptoCb` callback that simulates hardware crypto delays by returning `WC_PENDING_E` for a configurable number of iterations:
+Uses `WOLF_CRYPTO_CB` with the `AsyncTlsCryptoCb` callback that simulates hardware crypto delays by returning `WC_PENDING_E` for a configurable number of iterations.
+The simulated device keeps a job table keyed by the request, like a hardware crypto manager: a request pends `TEST_PEND_COUNT` times (default 2) and the next re-invocation with identical arguments completes it.
+On TLS 1.3 every supported operation class pends (HKDF, AES-GCM, ECC/X25519 key generation and shared secret, ECDSA/Ed25519 sign and verify), including mutual authentication.
+On TLS 1.2 (`--tls12`) only the RSA and ECDSA signing set pends; the TLS 1.2 state machines do not resume the other classes.
 ```
 make -C examples/async ASYNC_MODE=cryptocb
 ```